 Although most modern mattresses are durable enough to withstand many cleaning methods, using natural ingredients means you won’t irritate your skin or potentially leave a chemical smell on your bed.

-If after reading this you’ve decided your mattress is beyond saving, take a look at our best cooling mattress guide, or see how much you could save on popular sleep brands with our round-up of the best Purple mattress deals and the best Saatva mattress discounts ahead of the best Amazon Prime Day mattress and bedding deals rolling in.
+If after reading this you’ve decided your mattress is beyond saving, take a look at our best cooling mattress guide, or see how much you could save on popular sleep brands with our round-up of the best Purple mattress deals, the best Saatva mattress discounts, and the best Casper mattress deals.

 How to remove urine stains from a mattress